meister245/roulette-backtest/docs/Usage-Bruteforce.md

 `./bin/bruteforce -h`

-Processing the cartesian product of possible patterns combined with possible bets takes exponential time to finish.
+Processing the cartesian product of possible combination of betting patterns and bet placements takes exponential time to finish.
-It is strongly recommended to restrict the number of patterns / bets to achieve optimal runs.
+It is strongly recommended to restrict the number of patterns and / or bet types to achieve optimal runs.

-#### Example

 The following command will: